-- j.
+- k.
 In-network Convenience Clinics and Online Care.
-Services received at innetwork Convenience Clinics and online care are subject to a \$10 copayment in each year of the Plan.
+Services received at innetwork Convenience Clinics and online care are not subject to a copayment.
 First dollar deductibles are waived for Convenience Clinic and online visits.
 (Note that prescriptions received as a result of a visit are subject to the drug copayment and out of pocket maximums described above at 6AS2 (4) e).) - 3.
 Benefit Level Two Health Care Network Determination.
-Issues regarding the health care networks for the 2014 2017 insurance year shall be established in accordance with procedures in state collective bargaining agreements. - 4.
+Issues regarding the health care networks for the 2018-2020 insurance year shall be established in accordance with procedures in state collective bargaining agreements. - 4.
 Coordination with Workers' Compensation.
-When an employee has incurred an onthe-job injury or an on-the-job disability and has filed a claim for workers' compensation, medical costs connected with the injury or disability shall be paid by the employee's health plan, pursuant to Minnesota Statutes § 176.191, Subdivision 3. - 5.
+When an employee has incurred an on-the-job injury or an on-the-job disability and has filed a claim for workers' compensation, medical costs connected with the injury or disability shall be paid by the employee's health plan, pursuant to Minnesota Statutes § 176.191, Subdivision 3. - 5.
 Health Promotion and Health Education.
 The Plan recognizes the value and importance of health education programs.
 Such programs can assist employees and their dependents to maintain and enhance their health, and to make appropriate use of the health care system.
-The appointing authority may develop and implement health promotion and health education programs, subject to the availability of resources.

-B. Employee Life Coverage.
+The appointing authority may develop and implement health promotion and health education programs, subject to the availability of resources. - B. Employee Life Coverage.